lrdj/cc/_posts/2025-08-26-claire-shipman-is-still-there.md

 Re this [announcement from Claire Shipman](https://president.columbia.edu/news/getting-ready-start-new-academic-year)

-> ...We also discussed what defines Columbia’s culture and community.
-> Excellence, of course, across the board—scholars and students driven to explore and push boundaries.
-> Yet also, as Graduate School of Arts and Sciences Dean Carlos Alonso noted, being at Columbia
+> ...as Dean Carlos Alonso noted, being at Columbia
 > is being part of the fabric of something bigger.
 Our culture is an ever-changing ecosystem,
 > amplified by New York and our connection to the world.
 We can disappear into the city streets
 > and return to campus with more knowledge to offer, or spend a few hours in a class challenged